After years of big spending, tech’s political machine turns to high gear

 TechFreedom, a tech-focused Washington nonprofit, said the proposal would “set up a partisan bloodmatch” between big companies and regulators.
 The Electronic Frontier Foundation, a tech-focused civil liberties nonprofit, said it would "let the government decide who speaks."
 Engine Advocacy, an organization that advocates for policies that help startups, said the legislation, "in an effort to address a nonexistent problem" would "dismantle the sensible regulatory regime that is responsible for the development of the Internet."
 The Computer & Communications Industry Association said the bill would set up "government censorship of online speech" and limit freedom.

 Those concerns were echoed by a litany of conservative and libertarian-leaning think tanks.
 Libertarian think tank R Street said the legislation "hurts conservatives" while the Competitive Enterprise Institute, another conservative think tank, said it was "highly regulatory and should be rejected."
-The Cato Institute, the American Enterprise Institute, and Americans for Prosperity lambasted the proposal too, calling it "the latest potential disaster" that "would blow up the internet."
+The Cato Institute and the American Enterprise Institute also came out against the bill.

 With lawmakers ramping up debate over privacy, antitrust and, in Hawley’s case, legal protections the platforms rely on, the Silicon Valley giants are unleashing some of the Washington power they’ve spent the past few years building up, going from a low-key player into the biggest spender in D.C.

-Note: CORRECTION (July 3, 2019, 4:51 p.m.
-ET): A previous version of this article misstated the relationship between Americans for Prosperity and the State Policy Network.
-Americans for Prosperity is a member of the State Policy Network but does not receive funding from the group or from Facebook.